Jason-LJQ/IntelliApply/README.md

 - Check that required fields (Company, Location, Job Title) are present in the job posting
 - Try wrapping content manually with `< >` and cleaning up formatting

-**Q: "No supported Chrome found" error on startup**
+**Q: Playwright browser installation prompt**
-- IntelliApply requires Chrome, Chrome Dev, or Chrome Canary to be installed
+- If no Chrome or Playwright chromium is found, automatic installation will run
-- Install any Chrome variant from [google.com/chrome](https://www.google.com/chrome/)
+- This is a one-time setup that installs Playwright's chromium browser
-- The app will automatically detect and use the best available channel
+- Alternatively, install Chrome manually from [google.com/chrome](https://www.google.com/chrome/)

 **Q: Search doesn't find jobs I know exist**
 - Try searching by initials or abbreviation